Aerospace91/Python_100Days/README.md

 ---
 Day 17 - Number of vowels in a string
 Write a function to count the number of vowels in a string.

+## Day 18 - List Sum
+---
+Day 18 - List Sum
+Write a function to find the sum of all elements in a list.

+## Day 19 - Maximum in List
+---
+Day 19 - Maximum in List
+Write a function to find the maximum element in a list.

+## Day 20 - Fibonacci Sequence
+---
+Day 20 - Fibonacci sequence
+Write a function to calculate the Fibonacci sequence up to a certain limit.